bergesinstitute/graf-method/book-1-unit-2.md

 Some examples: *mi casa, mis carros, sus tíos, nuestras casas, tus abuelos.*

-> Notice how the subject of the sentence is the object or the animal possessed: Mi gato es rojo uses the third person conjugation (él), not the first person conjugation (yo).
+> Notice how the subject of the sentence is the object or the animal possessed: Mi gato es rojo
+> uses the third person conjugation (*él*), not the first person conjugation (*yo*).
 The subject is the cat, not me.

 ## Full way of expressing possession

-When we are not using possessives and saying who the person is, in Spanish we cannot use *‘s* (Juan's house).
+When we are not using possessives and saying who the person is, in Spanish we cannot use *'s* (Juan's house).
 We have to say *la casa de Juan* (the house of Juan).

 # Introducing yourself in Spanish